juju/juju-gui-charm/README.md

-If you run into problems with the charm, please feel free to contact us on the [Juju mailing list](https://lists.ubuntu.com/mailman/listinfo/juju), or on freenode's IRC network on #juju.
-We're not always around (working hours in Europe and NA are your best bets), but if you send us a mail or ping "jujugui" we will eventually get back to you.
+If you run into problems with the charm, please feel free to contact us on the [Juju mailing list](https://lists.ubuntu.com/mailman/listinfo/juju), or on Freenode's IRC network on #juju.
+We're not always around (working hours in Europe and North America are your best bets), but if you send us a mail or ping "jujugui" we will eventually get back to you.

-If you want to help develop the charm, please see the charm's HACKING.txt.
+If you want to help develop the charm, please see the charm's `HACKING.md`.